Gaza Ministry Says Dozens Killed In Israeli Strikes On 99Th Day Of War

-(MENAFN- Gulf Times) Health officials in Hamas-ruled Gaza said Saturday that Israeli strikes overnight killed at least 60 people in the besieged territory, which was also grappling with a telecommunications blackout on the war's 99th day.
+(MENAFN- Jordan Times) GAZA STRIP, Palestinian Territories - Health officials in Gaza said on Saturday that Israeli strikes overnight killed at least 60 people in the besieged territory, which was also grappling with a telecommunications blackout on the war's 99th day.

 Fears of the conflict widening intensified after US and British forces struck pro-Hamas Houthi rebels in Yemen following attacks on Red Sea shipping, with the US military announcing a fresh air strike on Saturday.